CharlesVosloo/CharlesVosloo/README.md

 - Hi 🖐️, I’m Charles Vosloo.
 This is a second github profile located at github.com/CharlesVosloo
-- Before I was a 🌱cucumber 🥒 farmer but now I persue Devops and kubernetes
+- I was a 🌱cucumber 🥒 farmer for 10 years.
+I now I persue Devops and kubernetes.
 - My main github profile is located at https://github.com/journeyman33